talend-glorieux/debug/README.md

-# debug
+# docker-console

-A service oriented debugging dashboard.
+A docker dashboard.

 ## Install